 In reality, the Fit offers much of the same functionality as the Gear 2 and Gear 2 Neo and weighs about half as much as the Gear 2.

 The Fit doesn’t sport a camera, speaker, microphone or a massive screen, but the Fit is an attractive package due to its smaller footprint.

-If Samsung can get the price below $200 and allow the device tether to other Android and iOS phones (a big if), we think the Fit will be a ‘hit’.
+If Samsung can get the Fit’s price below $200 and allow it to tether with non-Samsung Android and iOS smartphones (a big if), we think the Fit will be a ‘hit’.

 Hands-On With The Gear Fit

 K T Bradford produced this excellent 5-minute video which gives you a feel for how the Fit looks and functions.

 The Samsung Gear Fit offers the following features and specifications:

 - instant notifications from Galaxy smartphones for incoming calls, emails, SMS, alarm, S-planner and some 3rd party apps

 - a 1.84 inch 432×128 curved Super AMOLED display

 - Bluetooth 4.0